Remote’s guide to employing in Norway.

 The average salary in Oslo, Norway is currently around 31000 NOK per month after taxes as of 2021.
 That is around 3600 USD per month, and one of the highest average salaries for any European capital.

-- We can help you get a new employee started in Norway fast.
-The minimum onboarding time we need is only 10 days.
-During this time, Remote handles all the paperwork to get your new employee up and running as quickly as possible.
+We can help you get a new employee started in Norway fast.
+The minimum onboarding time we need is only 9 working days.

 Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Norway.